-By this point, you probably know that you should be wearing sunscreen not just when you’re in the sun but any time you leave the house.
-However, just like flossing, many people haven’t quite committed to this healthcare habit.
+By this point, you probably know that you should be wearing sunscreen not just when you’re in the sun, but any time you leave the house.
+Of course there’s knowing — and then there’s doing, right?

-UVA rays make up nearly 95% of the UV radiation that reaches the earth’s surface, and they are the most powerful category of UV light.
+Nearly 95% of the UV radiation that reaches the earth’s surface are UVA rays.
 They are consistently present during all hours of daylight in every season and can seep through many substances, most notably cloud coverage and glass.
 Yep, you read that right — clouds and car windows don’t actually prevent UVA rays from reaching your skin.

-UVA rays penetrate skin more deeply than UVB rays, reaching through the epidermis (top layer of our skin) and into the dermis (the middle layer of our skin).
+UVA rays penetrate skin more deeply than UVB rays, beyond the epidermis (the skin’s outermost layer) and into the dermis (the skin’s second layer).
 They’re what help us tan, but they’re also what causes signs of aging like wrinkles and fine lines.

 When UVA light reaches our epidermis, it damages the basal and squamous cells (called keratinocytes) in the skin’s basal layer.
 This is where most skin cancers occur, and damage from UVA rays is known to initiate the development of those cancers.

-In a match up of UVA versus UVB rays, which are the most dangerous?
-The short answer is that they both are but in different ways.
-While UVB rays can cause visible damage in the short term, leaving you with an uncomfortable burn, UVA rays cause damage in the long run by expediting the signs of aging.
+In a matchup of UVA versus UVB rays, which are the most dangerous?
+The short answer is that they both are, but in different ways.
+While UVB rays can cause visible damage in the short term — leaving you with an uncomfortable burn — UVA rays cause damage in the long run by expediting cellular aging.
 In other words, too much exposure to either UVA or UVB rays can cause skin cancer.

 It’s worth noting that skin cancer isn’t the only harmful side effect of UV radiation.
 Find out exactly what sun exposure does to your skin here.

 How do I protect myself from UV rays?